pimcore/pimcore/doc/Usage-of-tracking-manager.markdown

 ```

-## 3 - Project specific data
+## 3 - Project Specific Data

-Adding project specific data to tracking items by extending the TrackingItemBuilder class.
-The extending class has to be defined in the OnlineShopConfig.php.
+Adding project specific data to tracking items by extending the `TrackingItemBuilder` class.
+The extending class has to

-###### _Product Impression_
+be configured in the `OnlineShopConfig.php`.

+### Example for Additional Data in Poduct Impressions

 ```php
 class TrackingItemBuilder extends \OnlineShop\Framework\Tracking\TrackingItemBuilder {